 The AI system inventory — also called an AI risk register — is the foundation of AI governance.
 It is a structured, current record of every AI system the organization uses or builds, with enough documentation to enable risk assessment, control implementation, and regulatory disclosure.

-A TRAIGA-compliant AI system inventory must capture, for each system:
+A defensible AI system inventory should capture, for each system:

 2. AI Risk Assessment

 Once systems are inventoried, each must be evaluated through a structured risk assessment.
-Risk assessments under TRAIGA are not informal reviews — they require documented evaluation of specific risk factors and a resulting risk classification with an auditable rationale.
+A defensible risk assessment is not an informal review — it requires documented evaluation of specific risk factors and a resulting risk classification with an auditable rationale.

-Critically, risk classifications must be deterministic and auditable.
-A regulator reviewing your assessment must be able to trace the classification back to specific questionnaire answers and documented evidence — not subjective judgment.
+Risk classifications should be deterministic and auditable, so that anyone reviewing your assessment — including a regulator — can trace the classification back to specific questionnaire answers and documented evidence, not subjective judgment.

 3. Governance Controls

-Based on the risk assessment, the organization must implement governance controls appropriate to the risk level.
+Based on the risk assessment, the organization should implement governance controls appropriate to the risk level.
 Controls are the operational mechanisms that reduce, monitor, or manage the identified risks.

 Controls must be implemented — not just documented.
-A control that exists on paper but is not operationally active provides no compliance protection and may constitute a more serious violation if discovered during an investigation.
+A control that exists on paper but is not operationally active provides little practical protection and undercuts the good-faith record you would rely on in an investigation.

 4. AI Disclosures

-Disclosures must be in plain language, proactively provided (not just available on request), and generated from accurate, current system documentation.
-Disclosures that describe a system inaccurately — because the underlying registry data is stale — are a compliance failure even if the disclosure was provided.
+Effective disclosures are in plain language, proactively provided (not just available on request), and generated from accurate, current system documentation.
+Disclosures that describe a system inaccurately — because the underlying registry data is stale — undermine the trust they are meant to build, even if a disclosure was provided.

 5. AI Incident Management